Self-Driving Vehicle Accident Lawyers in New Jersey

-For more than a decade, technology companies have promised to make our roadways safer by automating vehicles.
-In theory, cars guided by computers would be safer, because computers aren’t distracted, don’t consume drugs or alcohol, and never tire.
+Technology companies have promised to make our roadways safer by automating vehicles for more than a decade.
+In theory, cars guided by computers would be safer.
+This is because computers aren’t distracted, don’t consume drugs or alcohol, and never tire.
 They don’t suffer from road rage or take unreasonable risks.
-Remove humans from the process, we’ve been told, and you remove human error, which is by far the leading cause of traffic accidents.
-However, in some cases, instead of enhancing safety as promised, self-driving cars have created unreasonable risks, especially in those communities being used as testing grounds, as tech companies race to establish themselves as leaders in the market.
+Remove humans from the process, we’ve been told, and you remove human error, which is the leading cause of traffic accidents.
+However, in some cases, self-driving cars have created unreasonable risks instead of enhancing safety as promised.
+This is especially true in those communities being used as testing grounds as tech companies race to establish themselves as leaders in the market.
 Moreover, as numerous deadly crashes over the last few years have shown, the new technology complicates the question of liability for injuries and wrongful death.

-At Brach Eichler, our car accident attorneys have decades of experience representing clients in personal injury and wrongful death accident cases.
-But we’re not resting on our laurels: we’re adapting to the new legal implications of self-driving vehicles to better assist accident victims.
-If you or a loved one has been injured in an accident with an autonomous vehicle, you can rely on our knowledge and our determination as we fight to recover the compensation you deserve.
+At Brach Eichler Injury Lawyers, our car accident attorneys have decades of experience representing clients in personal injury and wrongful death accident cases.
+But we’re not resting on our laurels.
+We’re adapting to the new legal implications of self-driving vehicles to assist accident victims better.
+If you or a loved one has been injured in an accident with an autonomous vehicle, you can rely on our knowledge and determination as we fight to recover the compensation you deserve.

 What exactly is a self-driving car?

-The term self-driving is a bit of a misnomer, but refers to the automated assistance a computer within the vehicle gives to the driver.
+Self-driving is a bit of a misnomer but refers to the automated assistance a computer within the vehicle gives the driver.
 Tech companies divide self-driving technology into five categories or levels as follows:

-- Level 1 — With “driver assistance technology,” the car performs a few steering or acceleration tasks without human intervention.
-These include Adaptive Cruise Control (ACC), Parking Assistance with automated steering, and Lane Keeping Assistance (LKA).
-All other driving tasks are under human control and a human driver must be actively engaged at all times.
+With “driver assistance technology,” the car performs a few steering or acceleration tasks without human intervention.
+These include Adaptive Cruise Control (ACC).
+Parking Assistance with automated steering and Lane Keeping Assistance (LKA).
+All other driving tasks are under human control.
+The human driver must always be actively engaged.

-- Level 2 — The “partially automated” system executes accelerating, braking, and steering, but the driver must detect objects, obstructions, or traffic events and respond if the automated system does not.
+The “partially automated” system executes accelerating, braking, and steering.
+However, the driver must detect objects, obstructions, or traffic events and respond if the automated system does not.
 The automated system stands down when the driver takes over.

-- Level 3 — With “conditional automation,” the driver allows the vehicle to perform limited “safety-critical functions” under certain traffic or environmental conditions, such as the freeway, This level still requires a driver, but the fact that a driver can defer some but not all major tasks to the vehicle raises the danger of the human driver being disengaged at a critical moment.
+With “conditional automation,” the driver allows the vehicle to perform limited “safety-critical functions” under certain traffic or environmental conditions, such as the freeway.
+This level still requires a driver.
+However, the fact that a driver can defer some but not all major tasks to the vehicle raises the danger of the human driver disengaging at a critical moment.

 When an accident occurs, the level of self-driving technology in use becomes an issue.
-The tech company may claim the driver was responsible in the moments preceding the crash, and the driver will attempt to shift blame to the tech company.
+The tech company may claim the driver was responsible in the moments preceding the crash.
+The driver will attempt to shift blame to the tech company.

 Fatal crashes linked to self-driving automation

-- January 2016 — in China, a Tesla Model S, operating at Level 2, crashed, fatally injuring the driver
+- A Tesla Model S operating at Level 2 in China in January 2016 crashed, fatally injuring the driver.

-- May 2016 — In Williston, Florida, a Tesla Model S, operating at Level 2, crashed, fatally injuring the driver
+- A Tesla Model S operating at Level 2 in Williston, Florida, in May 2016 crashed, fatally injuring the driver.

-- March 2018 — In Tempe, AZ an Uber-automated Volvo operating at Level 3 struck and killed a pedestrian
+- An Uber-automated Volvo operating at Level 3 in Tempe, AZ, in March 2018 struck and killed a pedestrian.

-- April 2019 — In Miami, Florida, a Tesla Model S, operating at Level 2, crashed, fatally injuring a pedestrian
+- A Tesla Model S operating at Level 2 in Miami, Florida, in April 2019 crashed, fatally injuring a pedestrian.

 Theories of liability for self-driving car crashes

-- Human driver is liable — If the automation failed but the driver should have noticed the danger and had time to avoid the danger, the car company would certainly argue that fault lies with the inattentive driver.
+- The human driver is liable — If the automation failed, but the driver should have noticed the danger and had time to avoid it, the car company would certainly argue that fault lies with the inattentive driver.
 However, the driver could argue that the technology created a false sense of security for the driver, and the tech company must bear some responsibility.

-- Third-party fault — If the car’s technology was sound, but failed to operate because of faulty installation, the automobile manufacturer could be liable, rather than the tech company.
-And, if the tech was not defective at the time the car was manufactured, but failed to operate because it had been damaged or was not properly maintained, the blame could lie with maintenance professional or the car’s owner.
+- Third-party fault — If the car’s technology was sound but failed to operate because of faulty installation, the automobile manufacturer could be liable rather than the tech company.
+And, if the tech was not defective when the car was manufactured but failed to operate because it had been damaged or was not properly maintained, the blame could lie with the maintenance professional or the car’s owner.